-Sprayed herbicides and pesticides are highly mobile and are now found at the South and North Poles and in the Oceans of the world.
+Sprayed herbicides and pesticides are highly mobile and are now found at the South and North Poles and all the world's oceans.
 They do not degenerate and will remain in the soil, air and water for very long periods of time.
-The by-products, Dioxins and Furans, accumulate in the food chain eventually ending up concentrated in the fatty tissues of animals which can be measured 20 - 30 years after exposure.
+The by-products, Dioxins and Furans, accumulate in the food chain, eventually ending up concentrated in the fatty tissues of animals even 20-30 years after exposure.

 Pesticides kill 67 million birds each year in the USA alone and many more are suspected.
-The World Health Organisation estimates that at least 3 million people are poisoned by pesticides every year and 20 - 40,000 more are killed adding that the risks of dioxin to health and environment includes cancer, diabetes, heart disease, high blood pressure and liver damage.
+The World Health Organisation estimates that at least 3 million people are poisoned by pesticides every year and 20-40,000 are killed, adding that the risks of dioxin to health and environment includes cancer, diabetes, heart disease, high blood pressure and liver damage.
 Pesticides have been linked to infertility, suicidal depression and the most horrific birth defects imaginable.
-In addition to the practice of spraying, over 50% of the conventional cotton grown in the world is genetically modified.
+In addition, over 50% of conventional cotton grown worldwide is genetically modified.

 how is organic cotton different?

-Growing sustainable, organic cotton allows farmers to change over from chemically-dependent farming to more biological sound farming.
-Organic agriculture does not permit the use of genetically modified cotton or the use of any toxic and persistent pesticides, using instead composted manures and cover crops replace synthetic fertilizers; innovative weeding strategies are used instead of herbicides; beneficial insects and trap crops control insect pests, and alternatives to toxic defoliants prepare plants for harvest.
+Growing sustainable, organic cotton allows farmers to move away from chemical dependence to more biological sound farming.
+Organic agriculture does not permit the use of genetically modified cotton or any toxic and persistent pesticides, using instead composted manures and cover crops to replace synthetic fertilizers; innovative weeding strategies are used instead of herbicides; beneficial insects and trap crops control insect pests, and alternatives to toxic defoliants prepare plants for harvest.

 why choose organic cotton?